danriti/moleskine/faking-the-funk/README.md

 because this means I have to create many more mocks.

 Immediately, I realize that my initial approach at designing a mock was rushed and has room for improvement.
-For starters, let's approach the problem through a [separation of concerns][15] point of view.
+For starters, let's approach the problem from a [separation of concerns][15] point of view.
 We have two concerns when it comes to mocking a service, the mock and the [resource][18] response.
 Lumping both these concerns into the same places makes my mock quite inflexible.
 So why don't we